 Creating a lasting impact through planned giving

 The Kochs became interested in making a planned gift — charitable contributions arranged through an estate plan, will, or trust to create a lasting legacy.
-They decided to create a charitable remainder unitrust (CRUT) that provides income to designated individuals for life or up to 20 years and may also offer tax benefits.
+They decided to create a charitable remainder unitrust (CRT) that provides income to designated individuals for life or up to 20 years and may also offer tax benefits.
 At the end of the term, the remaining assets go to the University of Washington for its designated purpose.